Longterm Treatment for Relapse Prone Individuals

-Each person’s needs define their pathway to recovery with a focus on elimination of self-defeating behaviors, promotion of social attitudes and values, and caring for others.
+Each person’s needs define their pathway to recovery with a focus on the elimination of self-defeating behaviors, promotion of social attitudes and values, and caring for others.
 “Love your neighbor…”

 This program is specifically designed for relapse prone individuals.
 Some features include:

 - Greater emphasis on identifying and addressing core issues and unfinished business directly related to addiction and that can trigger relapse.

 - Examination of core psychological personality and abuse issues that may result in relapse.

 Length of the program varies with individual needs.

 The Last Treatment Program You’ll Need

 A bold statement, but true for many of our patients!

-The profile of an Extended Residential patient is one who has had two or more residential treatments of 21+ days and has been unable to find lasting recovery.
-Our patients could give lectures in most programs on the disease of addiction, denial, communication, family systems, 12 Step programs, sponsorships … and the list goes on.
-ExSL patients know how to “talk the talk,” but can’t (or won’t) “walk the walk” of treatment and recovery.
+The profile of an Extended Residential patient is one who has had one or more residential treatments of 21+ days and has been unable to find lasting recovery.
+These patients know how to “talk the talk,” but can’t (or won’t) “walk the walk” of treatment and recovery.
 Typically, they are the wisest of the “treatment wise.”

 How do we accomplish this mission where others have fallen short despite their best efforts?